neurogym/neurogym/README.md

 ### Contributing

 Contributing new tasks is easy.
-You can see a template of how a task should look like in the *superclass* ngym:
+You can see a template of how a task should look like in the *superclass* ngym, which is thought to contain all functions that are common to all tasks:
 ```
+class ngym(gym.Env):
     def __init__(self, dt=100):
         """
 	initializes relevant variables (e.g. different periods durations)